GCPix/wk6_day1_inc_homework/murder.md

 //would return Mrs Peacock
 const secondVerdict = `The murderer is ${murderer}.`;
 console.log('Second Verdict: ', secondVerdict);
-// comes back as professor Plum, essentially this is available at the same level as const secondVerdict
+// comes back as professor Plum, essentially this is available at the same level as const secondVerdict.
+Based on this code alone shouldn't the murderer at the top be a const rather than let?

 Episode 4
 let suspectOne = 'Miss Scarlet';
 let suspectTwo = 'Professor Plum';
 let suspectThree = 'Mrs. Peacock';
-//three above are available at same level as the console.log lines and suspects variable and to declareAllSuspects const declareAllSuspects = function() {
+//three above are available at same level as the console.log lines and suspects variable and to declareAllSuspects.  if they were const nothing would change, so they should be const? const declareAllSuspects = function() {
   let suspectThree = 'Colonel Mustard'; // because this exists within the block it will not look outside for it return `The suspects are ${suspectOne}, ${suspectTwo}, ${suspectThree}.`;